dataglyder/Basic_Statistics_For_Data_Analysis.io/README.md

 ***Note*** that population mean $`\mu`$ and population standard deviation $`\sigma`$ are being used because it is assumed that the whole  population is being considered.
 In a situation where sample from the population is being used (which is mostly the case), standard error replaces standard deviation in the z-score.
 Therefore, z-score for sampled data will be:

 z=$`\frac{x-\bar{x}}{\sigma_{\bar{x}}}`$

 $`\sigma_{\bar{x}}=\frac{\sigma}{\sqrt{n}}`$

+Let's say my tomatoes harvesting truelly follow a normal distribution and several pounds were harvested daily over a period of 1 month.
 ***To be edited and continued!***